Wardown Park: Luton Museum

 It was Hucklesby's dream that the house would become a museum that would be 'interesting as well as of an educational nature'.
 Unfortunately, the house itself had been neglected and suffered from dry rot, Luton council could not immediately afford the renovations.
-It remained empty for several years until it became a military hospital during the First World War.
-After the war, rooms were let to council employees with a cafe opening on the ground floor.
+It remained empty for several years until it became a military hospital during World War I. After the war, rooms were let to council employees with a cafe opening on the ground floor.
 The museum opened in 1930, having moved from the Carnegie library where it started in 1927.
 At first the museum displays were held in just two rooms, but over the years it has filled the entire house.
 The museum is open Tuesdays to Saturdays from 10am to 5pm and Sundays from 1 to 5pm.
 Admission is free.

 Lake

 At the centre of the park is a lake, formed by widening the River Lea during the development of the park in the Victorian era.
 The lake contains a small island which is not accessible to the public, and is home to various waterfowl, such as swans, ducks and geese.
 At the end of the lake closest to the town centre is a large fountain.
 Adjacent to the lake is the recently (2005–06) refurbished children's play park.

 During World War II, the nearby Bedford Vehicles Dunstable plant need to waterproof test the trucks that it was building for the British Army in preparation for D-Day.
 So with permission, it drove them through the lake instead of building a specific test tank.

 After WW2, the lake was extended to form an open-air swimming pool, which was in use until the 1950s.
 Boating on the lake was then introduced, and until the boat-man retired in 2004 you could hire a row-boat in the summer.